Namibian Defence Force: Chief of Defence Force

 The Chief of the Defence Force (Namibia) is always a commissioned three star General/Air/Flag Officer from the officer corps.
 The first chief of the NDF was Lieutenant-General Dimo Hamaambo.
-He was previously the leader of PLAN, and a survivor of the Battle of Cassinga.
-Lieutenant-General Hamaambo was the first to be laid to rest at the Heroes' Acre memorial outside Windhoek, a few days after its official opening in 2002.
-Lieutenant-General Solomon Huwala replaced Hamaambo as Chief of the NDF on Hamaambo's retirement.
-After Lieutenant-General Huwala retired in October 2006, Lieutenant General Martin Shalli headed the NDF.
+He was previously the leader of PLAN.
+Lieutenant-General Solomon Hawala replaced Hamaambo as Chief of the NDF on Hamaambo's retirement.
+After Lieutenant-General Hawala retired in October 2006, Lieutenant General Martin Shalli then headed the NDF.

 President Hifikepunye Pohamba suspended Lieutenant-General Shalli from his post as Chief of Defence Force in 2009 over corruption allegations, dating back to the time when Shalli served as Namibia's High Commissioner to Zambia.
 During the time of the suspension, Army Commander Major General Peter Nambundunga acted as Chief.
-Shalli was eventually forced to retire in January 2011; the post of Chief of the NDF was given to Epaphras Denga Ndaitwah.
-Ndaitwah served until 31 December 2013 when the NDF Chief's position was given to Maj Gen John Mutwa.
+Shalli eventually retired in January 2011.Lieutenant General Epaphras Denga Ndaitwah was then appointed as Chief of the NDF.
+Lieutenant Gen Ndaitwah served until 31 December 2013 upon his retirement he was succeeded by Lieutenant Gen John Mutwa.

-As of February 2012, it was reported that a Chinese company paid US$499,950 into Shalli's account in Zambia while he was the NDF chief.
-Poly Technologies was supplying equipment to the NDF at the time.

-1990–2000 Lieutenant-General Dimo Hamaambo, Namibian Army.

-2000–2006 Lieutenant-General Solomon Huwala, Namibian Army.

-2006–2011 Lieutenant-General Martin Shalli, Namibian Army.

-2011–2013 Lieutenant-General Epaphras Denga Ndaitwah, Namibian Army.

-2013–2020 Lieutenant-General John Mutwa, Namibian Army.

-2020 – Incumbent Air Marshal Martin Pinehas, Namibian Air Force.